THIS WEBSITE IS A WORK IN PROGRESS SO IF YOU SPOT ANYTHING OUT OF PLACE LET US KNOW!

 We offer training and consultation services to employers in public and private sector groups, organisations and corporate settings.

-We believe that everyone has a crucial part to play in ensuring safer communities.
-We believe in social responsibility.
+ADMIT: We believe that everyone has a crucial part to play in ensuring safer communities.
+Safer communities will mean better inclusion for gender variant people.

 The statistics gathered in recent years by public sector services do not always show the whole picture.
 Hostility and prejudice means it is often unsafe for trans people to draw attention to themselves, by reporting offences perpetrated against them on account of their gender identity and/ or expression.